LiliaFramework/Lilia/documentation/docs/developer/hooks/doors.md

 # Doors

-This page documents the hooks defined by the doors module.
+This page documents hooks in the doors category.

 ---